×

 What are the visa & residency requirements in Ecuador?

 "Also, they may tell you to submit documents electronically but you WILL need them in paper versions.
 Visas are now electronic but Immigration requested a paper copy of my visa (and their ministry issued it!) which was NOT listed as one of the documents needed.
 You actually rarely use your visa once you obtain a cedula (ID card) based on the visa, not even for reentry to Ecuador once you have a resident visa.
 USA passport and cedula are all needed, except for at times, covid vaccine card.
 I took a photo of my cedula side by side with covid vaccine card and use the photo when needed.
 Bring extra original documents like birth certificates and marriage licenses and background checks, at least 3 originals of each and apostilled.
 Your background checks will be good until you return to USA, obviously you are not committing crimes there while you are living here.
-Expensive and difficult to get more documents while you are here sent from USA," remarked one expat in Ecuador.
+Expensive and difficult to get more documents while you are here sent from USA," mentioned an expat living in Ecuador.

 "That is a tough one!
 We made some mistakes, but the best way if one would choose to live in the area where we are to go to Cuenca.
-We know an ex-pat that told us after we had some serious problems, that we should have been able to get everything done there instead of traveling to Machala or Quito.," wrote one expat living in Catamayo and Loja.
+We know an ex-pat that told us after we had some serious problems, that we should have been able to get everything done there instead of traveling to Machala or Quito.," remarked one expat in Catamayo and Loja.

 View More Answers